5.1 Personally Identifiable Information (PII)

 * Letters, memos, e-mails (except insurance correspondence which is filed in the Financial Section), including letters and memos translated into a family's native language (hard copy required)

 - Financial assessment/documentation of income (hard copy required)

 - Family Participation Fee exemption request(s), Family Fee credit requests and attachments, if applicable (hard copy required)

 - Public benefits/private insurance consent(s) (hard copy required)

-- Documentation of private insurance coverage
+- Documentation of private insurance coverage and waivers

 - Insurance exemption request and attachments, if applicable (hard copy required)